General Guide by The All Tomato

 - Debuff: lower enemies' statistics.

 - Attack modifiers: give special effects to basic attacks.
-Some are attack resets, which allow a champion to attack in quick succession when used immediately after completing a basic attack.
+Some are attack resets, which allow a champion to attack twice in quick succession when used immediately after the damage of the first attack is applied.
+(Practice this with Garen's Decisive Strike.)

-- Some abilities apply on-hit effects, which normally only occur on basic attacks.
-Examples of on-hit effects include lifesteal, Spellblade from the item Sheen, and Nami's attack modifier Tidecaller's Blessing.
+- Some abilities apply on-hit effects, which normally can only be applied to basic attacks.
+Examples of on-hit effects include lifesteal, Sheen's Spellblade passive, and Nami's attack modifier Tidecaller's Blessing.

 - Passive effects occur without activation, as long as the ability has been ranked with an ability point.
 Don't confuse these with a champion's passive!